emanuele-f/PCAPdroid/tls_decryption.md

 In order to enable the TLS decryption in PCAPdroid:

-1. Install the mitmproxy certificate `~/.mitmproxy/mitmproxy-ca-cert.cer` in the android phone.
+1. Install the mitmproxy certificate `~/.mitmproxy/mitmproxy-ca-cert.cer` in the Android phone.
 It is usually needed to change the extension to `.crt`.
 2. Open the PCAPdroid settings
 3. Toggle "Enable SOCKS5 Proxy"
 4. Set the IP address and port of the remote mitmproxy instance (port 8050 in the example above).